2023 Best Value Journalism Bachelor's Degree Schools in the Great Lakes Region

 Request Information

-University of Wisconsin - Eau Claire ranked #8 on this year’s Best Value Journalism Bachelor’s Degree Schools in the Great Lakes Region list.
-Located in the small city of Eau Claire, UW - Eau Claire is a public college with a fairly large student population.
+University of Wisconsin - Eau Claire did quite well in this year’s ranking of the best places for journalism students to get a bachelor’s degree.
+It came in at #8 on the list.
+Located in the city of Eau Claire, UW - Eau Claire is a public school with a fairly large student population.

 The average tuition and fees for an out-of-state undergraduate student at UW - Eau Claire are $17,149 a year.